 Everyone can use a little more storage space, just like one of this week’s callers.
 Connie is in Kentucky and wants to know if building a shed where one of the walls is actually an existing wall of your house is a good idea or not.
 Here’s where she plans to attach it.
 What are YOUR thoughts?

 Some of you missed Joe Truini’s non-chemical weed killer formula.
 It really does work, too.
 I’ve used it myself with fantastic results.
 Just be sure to apply it when no rain is in the immediate forecast for a couple of days.
+See also how to Kill Weeds Naturally in a Gravel Walk or Driveway.

 This month’s Checking in with Chelsea is all about painting your garage floor to look like a rug!
 Be sure to check out the latest episode online.